Accounting Schools in Minnesota

 Cost of Living in Minnesota

 The cost of living can affect how you budget for your education when considering a school in Minnesota.
-The state's cost of living index score of 94.1 means that, on average, basic necessities in the state cost 6% less than the national average, allowing your money to go a bit further here.
+According to the Missouri Economic Research and Information Center, the state’s cost of living index score of 94.2 means that, on average, basic necessities in the state cost 6% less than the national average, allowing your money to go a bit further here.

 Careers for Accounting Graduates in Minnesota